thierrydev/koopa/index.md

 bash -c "$(curl -sSL https://koopa.acidgenomics.com/install)"
 ```

+The installer will prompt to determine whether you want a shared install for all users, or for the current local user only.

+## Update shell configuration (local user only)

-Add these lines to your shell configuration file:
+To activate koopa on login, add these lines to your shell configuration file:

 ```sh
 # koopa shell